 b.
 Discuss your corroboration strategies to determine if this population exists in the audited facility (e.g., based on information obtained from the PAQ; documentation reviewed onsite; and discussions with staff and other inmates/residents/detainees).
-The PREA Coordinator provided the auditor with resident roster that reflected the names of every resident who was residing in the facility at the time, and any characteristics who fell within the targeted resident population and would have required the auditor to use the specific interview protocols.
-66. Enter the total number of interviews conducted with inmates/residents/ detainees who identify as transgender or intersex using the "Transgender and Intersex Inmates; Gay, Lesbian, and Bisexual Inmates" protocol: 0 a.
+The auditor discussed the characteristics of the youth population with the PREA Compliance Manage, who had knowledge of the eighteen youths housed in the facility at the time.
+Based on the discussion and ultimately the interviews with the residents it was determined there was no youth housed in the facility at the time who has a physical disability.
+61. Enter the total number of interviews conducted with inmates/residents/ detainees with a cognitive or functional disability (including intellectual disability, psychiatric disability, or speech disability) using the "Disabled and Limited English Proficient Inmates" protocol: 0 a.
 Select why you were unable to conduct at least the minimum required number of targeted inmates/residents/ detainees in this category: ■ Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees. ■ The inmates/residents/detainees in this targeted category declined to be interviewed. b.
 Discuss your corroboration strategies to determine if this population exists in the audited facility (e.g., based on information obtained from the PAQ; documentation reviewed onsite; and discussions with staff and other inmates/residents/detainees).
-The PREA Coordinator provided the auditor with resident roster that reflected the names of every resident who was residing in the facility at the time, and any characteristics who fell within the targeted resident population and would have required the auditor to use the specific interview protocols.
-67. Enter the total number of interviews conducted with inmates/residents/ detainees who reported sexual abuse in this facility using the "Inmates who Reported a Sexual Abuse" protocol: 0
+The auditor discussed the characteristics of the youth population with the PREA Compliance Manage, who had knowledge of the eighteen youths housed in the facility at the time.
+Based on the discussion and ultimately the interviews with the residents it was determined there was no youth housed in the facility at the time who has a cognitive or functional disability.
+62. Enter the total number of interviews conducted with inmates/residents/ detainees who are Blind or have low vision (i.e., visually impaired) using the "Disabled and Limited English Proficient Inmates" protocol: 0

 Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees.
 The inmates/residents/detainees in this targeted category declined to be interviewed.
-The PREA Coordinator provided the auditor with resident roster that reflected the names of every resident who was residing in the facility at the time, and any characteristics who fell within the targeted resident population and would have required the auditor to use the specific interview protocols.
-0 ■ Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees. ■ The inmates/residents/detainees in this targeted category declined to be interviewed.
-The PREA Coordinator provided the auditor with resident roster that reflected the names of every resident who was residing in the facility at the time, and any characteristics who fell within the targeted resident population and would have required the auditor to use the specific interview protocols.
+The auditor discussed the characteristics of the youth population with the PREA Compliance Manage, who had knowledge of the eighteen youths housed in the facility at the time.
+Based on the discussion and ultimately the interviews with the residents it was determined there was no youth housed in the facility at the time who was blind or of low vision.
+0 Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees.
+The inmates/residents/detainees in this targeted category declined to be interviewed.
+The auditor discussed the characteristics of the youth population with the PREA Compliance Manage, who had knowledge of the eighteen youths housed in the facility at the time.
+Based on the discussion and ultimately the interviews with the residents it was determined there was no youth housed in the facility at the time who was deaf or hard-of-hearing.